denoland/dotland/public/posts/deno-in-2020.md

 August 3, we released a new [deno.land/x](https://deno.land/x) registry that uses webhooks to integrate with GitHub.
-When a module is updated our system downloads and forever presevers the source code, so that we have can rely on immutable source code links.
+When a module is updated our system downloads and forever preserves the source code, so that we have can rely on immutable source code links.

 Due to some non-public work happening to use the Deno infrastrucutre, we began the effort to break the Deno system up into smaller "op crate" which could be mixed and matched to produce custom V8 runtimes.
-First steps were taken towards this in August, and the [deno_web crate](https://crates.io/crates/deno_web) was released providing some basic web APIs like Event, TextEncoder, TextDecoder.
+First steps were taken towards this in August, and the [deno_web crate](https://crates.io/crates/deno_web) was released providing some basic web APIs like `Event`, `TextEncoder`, `TextDecoder`.

 This month the benchmark system was rewritten in Rust; which marked the start of tedious efforts of reducing the number of build dependencies for the Deno